isaacwoodruff/simplysportscience/README.md

 ### Simply Sport Science Goals
 The goals of Simply Sport Science are to:
-- Create an efficient service to help the sport science community connect with employers/employees they want
+- Create an efficient service to help the sport science community connect with the employers/employees they want
 - Monetize the job board by offering job posting packages to potential employers

 The target audiences for this website are: